PA 290

 Pennsylvania's only Great Lake port is not only for industrial uses, but also tourism.
 The longest stretch of beaches in the Commonwealth can be found here as well as points of interest such as the US Brig Niagara.
 The problem was how to develop the waterfront and connect it to the main travel routes around Erie.

 In 2002, construction began from Alternate PA 5 to PA 5 which finished the following year.
-In 2004, construction began on the last segment of the Bayfront Connector from there to PA 430 and opened in 2005.
-While not a limited-access highway, Bayfront Parkway and Connector do provide smoother connections into downtown.
+In 2004, construction began on the last segment of the Bayfront Connector from there to PA 430 and opened in 2005, wrapping up the $180 million project.
+This section includes the $31 million, 1,100-foot-long Sergeant Donald S. Oakes Memorial Bridge over Wintergreen Gorge, which is the second-highest and second-longest bridge in northwestern Pennsylvania.

 Links: